Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 Former customers have shared these reviews of 8×8:

 “Tried to set up a trial on Express to see features of the service.
-It said 1-2 working days to get started.
-I get an email 8 days later with a broken link to start the trial.
-I called customer service, and had a ‘customer service’ agent laugh and say they can’t help me as I am not a paying customer.”TrustPilot
+It said 1-2 working days to get started, finally get an email 8 days later with a broken link.
+I called customer service, and had a ‘customer service’ agent laugh and say they can’t help me as I am not a paying customer yet.” – Trustpilot

 If you’re looking for a cloud communications provider with better features, flexible prices, and an updated interface, check out the 8×8 competitors below — starting with the highest rated.